-This report is prepared in cooperation with local law enforcement agencies, the CCU Campus Security Department, Human Resource Services, and the Division of Student Life.
+This report is prepared in cooperation with local law enforcement agencies, CCU Campus Security, Human Resource Services, and the Division of Student Life.
 These entities provide updated information on their educational efforts and programs to comply with the Act.
-Campus crime, arrest and referral statistics include those reported to the CCU Campus Security Department of Police, designated campus security officials as defined under the Act and local law enforcement agencies.
+Campus crime, arrest and referral statistics include those reported to the CCU Campus Security Department, designated campus security officials as defined under the Act and local law enforcement agencies.
 Each year, notification is sent to all enrolled students, faculty and staff.
 The notification provides information on how to access the Annual Security Report online.
 The policies in the report and statistics apply to all locations unless otherwise stated.

 Sexual Assault, Domestic Violence, Dating Violence and Stalking Policies

-The University strongly encourages victims and witnesses to report all crimes and incidents to CCU Campus Security Department, regardless of their nature, as well as to local law enforcement.
-Crimes occurring on the CCU campus or any of its non-campus properties can be reported in person or by calling CCU Campus Security at (303) 963-3369 at any time.
-Crimes occurring off the campus should be immediately reported to the San Diego Police Department at 911 or 303-987-7111 (non-emergency).
-In addition to the reporting of incidents to Campus Security the following are designated Campus Security Authorities, to which reports can be made.
+The University strongly encourages victims and witnesses to report all crimes and incidents to CCU Campus Security, regardless of their nature, as well as to local law enforcement.
+Crimes occurring on the CCU campus or any of its non-campus properties can be reported in person or by calling CCU Campus Security at (303) 963-3222 at any time.
+Crimes occurring off the campus should be immediately reported to the Lakewood Police Department at 911 or 303-987-7111 (non-emergency).
+In addition to the reporting of incidents to Campus Security, the following are designated Campus Security Authorities, to which reports can be made.
 Information from these reports will also be used for the purpose of making timely warnings of criminal offenses as necessary.